Jacqueline-Esbri/School_District_Analysis/README.md

 For this project, Anaconda, an open source distribution software, was used.
 Anaconda supports the use of Jupyter Notebook along with Python.
 Jupyter Notebook enabled the process of creating and merging documents containing live code.

 Working with Jupyter Notebook and Python was vital in the quest to read raw data, change layout and structure, organize the data by type, and create tables.
-It is similar to Excel/VBA's functionality.
-However, Jupyter and Pandas Library exceeds in performance and optimization when compared to Excel.
+It is similar to Excel/VBA's functionality; however, Jupyter and Pandas Library exceeds in performance and optimization when compared to Excel.

 ## Results

 For this project the data was manipulated and calculated in order to create DataFrame tables for easier visualization.
-The following are a few of the tables created to inspect the data:
+The following tables were created to inspect the data:

 - Student Total Counts
 - School Total Budgets